Paycom Software, Inc. (NYSE:PAYC) CEO Chad R. Richison Sells 1,950 Shares

-Paycom Software, Inc. (NYSE:PAYC – Get Free Report) CEO Chad R. Richison sold 1,950 shares of the stock in a transaction that occurred on Monday, October 7th.
-The shares were sold at an average price of $165.31, for a total value of $322,354.50.
-Following the transaction, the chief executive officer now owns 2,785,560 shares in the company, valued at $460,480,923.60.
-This trade represents a 0.00 % decrease in their position.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Paycom Software, Inc. (NYSE:PAYC – Get Free Report) CEO Chad R. Richison sold 1,950 shares of the firm’s stock in a transaction that occurred on Wednesday, October 9th.
+The stock was sold at an average price of $162.17, for a total transaction of $316,231.50.
+Following the transaction, the chief executive officer now directly owns 2,780,160 shares in the company, valued at $450,858,547.20.
+This represents a 0.00 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.

-Paycom Software (NYSE:PAYC – Get Free Report) last issued its quarterly earnings data on Wednesday, July 31st.
-The software maker reported $1.20 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.13 by $0.07.
+Paycom Software (NYSE:PAYC – Get Free Report) last posted its quarterly earnings results on Wednesday, July 31st.
+The software maker reported $1.20 earnings per share for the quarter, beating the consensus estimate of $1.13 by $0.07.
 The firm had revenue of $437.51 million during the quarter, compared to the consensus estimate of $436.19 million.
-Paycom Software had a return on equity of 33.36% and a net margin of 26.55%.
-As a group, equities analysts anticipate that Paycom Software, Inc. will post 6.67 earnings per share for the current fiscal year.
+Paycom Software had a net margin of 26.55% and a return on equity of 33.36%.
+On average, research analysts forecast that Paycom Software, Inc. will post 6.67 EPS for the current fiscal year.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Reinhart Partners LLC. acquired a new stake in shares of Paycom Software during the 3rd quarter worth about $7,801,000.
-Pinnacle Bancorp Inc. increased its position in shares of Paycom Software by 93.0% during the 3rd quarter.
-Pinnacle Bancorp Inc. now owns 332 shares of the software maker’s stock worth $55,000 after purchasing an additional 160 shares during the last quarter.
-CWM LLC grew its position in Paycom Software by 20.1% in the 3rd quarter.
-CWM LLC now owns 2,008 shares of the software maker’s stock valued at $334,000 after acquiring an additional 336 shares in the last quarter.
-Barlow Wealth Partners Inc. grew its position in Paycom Software by 1.7% in the 3rd quarter.
-Barlow Wealth Partners Inc. now owns 93,952 shares of the software maker’s stock valued at $15,371,000 after acquiring an additional 1,538 shares in the last quarter.
-Finally, Strategic Wealth Partners Ltd. grew its position in Paycom Software by 751.3% in the 3rd quarter.
-Strategic Wealth Partners Ltd. now owns 17,971 shares of the software maker’s stock valued at $2,993,000 after acquiring an additional 15,860 shares in the last quarter.
-87.77% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in the business.
+Icon Wealth Advisors LLC bought a new stake in Paycom Software in the 4th quarter worth about $472,000.
+ValueAct Holdings L.P. purchased a new position in Paycom Software in the fourth quarter valued at about $125,686,000.
+Brown Capital Management LLC boosted its stake in Paycom Software by 10.1% in the fourth quarter.
+Brown Capital Management LLC now owns 1,106,045 shares of the software maker’s stock valued at $228,642,000 after acquiring an additional 101,744 shares during the last quarter.
+Covenant Partners LLC boosted its stake in Paycom Software by 53.8% in the fourth quarter.
+Covenant Partners LLC now owns 1,366 shares of the software maker’s stock valued at $282,000 after acquiring an additional 478 shares during the last quarter.
+Finally, V Square Quantitative Management LLC boosted its stake in Paycom Software by 70.2% in the fourth quarter.
+V Square Quantitative Management LLC now owns 1,062 shares of the software maker’s stock valued at $220,000 after acquiring an additional 438 shares during the last quarter.
+87.77% of the stock is owned by institutional investors.

 Paycom Software Company Profile